horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/dgcnn/part_seg/README.md

 ### Prerequisite
 ### 1. Dataset
 Currently, we only support the ShapeNet benchmark used by the [original DGCNN project](https://github.com/WangYueFt/dgcnn/tree/master/tensorflow/part_seg).
-If you only want to experiment on this dataset, please run: <br>
+To download the dataset, please run: <br>
 ```
 sh +x download_data.sh
 ```